superhero1/ffritz/MPD.md

 =============================
 The upmpdcli daemon is started together with mpd.
 It provides a DLNA renderer.

-Currently it does not support the "l16" format (raw data), since mpd in the used version does not support it (the latest mpd version requires at least gcc 4.9, which is not provided by the used builroot toolchain ..).

 The announced name is "fFritz".

 The configuration file is /var/media/ftp/ffritz/upmpdcli.conf.